Small Scale Photovoltaics (SSPV) ROC and Export Payment: Understanding your Proforma Invoice and Remittance

 Eligible generation: This is the volume of electricity generated by your PV station in this given time period.
 Usually this will correlate with your annual meter submissions, made to us each year on 31st March.
 For example, if your reading on 31/03/2017 was 4000 kWh and your reading on 31/03/2018 was 7500 kWh, your eligible generation would be 3500 kWh.
 If you did not submit your reading to us on 31st March, your reading will be pro-rated back to this date.

 End reading date: This will be the 31st March, which is the end of the ROC generation year.
 This ROC year is set and cannot be changed, so any ROC payment made will be for generation ending on 31st March.

 Unit value: The value of each kWh unit produced.
 This is derived from the ROC price that Action Renewables attain when trading your ROCs to electricity suppliers.

-Total value: The ROC value and the Export value added together.
-This will be the total payment that Action Renewables make to you and will be paid directly into your bank account.
+Total value: This is the total payment that Action Renewables make to you, for your ROCs, and it will be paid directly into your bank account.

 For any queries, you can get in touch with our SSPV team on 028 9072 7760 or reach them via email at SSPV@actionrenewables.co.uk